New Orleans: Suspect killed after deadly truck ramming – DW – 01/01/2025

 "Get yourself away from the area," the city's public alert system announced early on January 1, with revelers still on the streets.

-According to an FBI statement, he suspect was identified as 42-year-old Shamsud D.J., with a flag of Islamist group Islamic State (IS) having been recovered from his car.
+According to an FBI statement, he suspect was identified as 42-year-old Shamsud D.J., a US army veteran, with a flag of Islamist group Islamic State (IS) having been recovered from his car.
+The suspect was also carrying a potential improvised explosive device (IED).
 The FBI is investigating the incident as an act of terrorism.

-New Orleans City Councilman Oliver Thomas said the suspected perpetrator has been killed.

-"As we search for a motive, remember there is no making sense of evil," he said.

 Biden says US 'will not tolerate' attacks